shineishukla/100daysof-JS/README.md

 # 100 Days Of Code (JavaScript Journey)
 Welcome to my JavaScript Journey!
-In this repository, I will be documenting my progress and code as I embark on a 100-day coding challenge focused on JavaScript.
+In this repository, I will be documenting my progress and code as I embark on a 100-day coding challenge focused on JavaScript and it's library.
 Throughout this journey, I will be working on various projects, solving coding exercises, and exploring different aspects of JavaScript programming.

 # Projects made during this Journey
 1. [Project using FireBase](https://github.com/shineishukla/add-to-cart)